-If you are looking for a 1/2 size guitar for a child you will find there aren’t too many models to choose from.
-A lot of the bad quality toy guitars tend to fall into the 1/2 size range, and you definitely don’t want to get one of those, because they are virtually useless.
-Half sized models are generally good for kids’ age about 5 to 8 (the height of the child is usually what is more important when finding the right size rather than age.).
-The 1/2 sized or short scale guitar can be one of the more difficult models to make properly and to get the sound right.
+If you are looking for a 1/2 size guitar for a child, you will find there aren’t too many models available.
+A lot of the lousy quality toy guitars tend to fall into the 1/2 size range, and you don’t want to get one of those, because they are virtually useless.
+Half-sized models are generally good for kids’ age about 5 to 8 (the height of the child is what is more important when finding the right size rather than age.).
+The 1/2 sized or short scale guitar can be one of the more difficult models to make correctly and to get the sound right.

 The Yamaha CGS102A is one of the best bets if you have a child who is very serious about learning or who is starting lessons and you are looking for a 1/2 size model.
 Since this is a classical style, it has the nylon strings that a lot of people prefer for children to start on since they are a bit gentler to play and easier on kids fingers than a steel string acoustic.
-The CGS102A is made by Yamaha and it is the smallest model that they make with a scale length of only 21″ (535mm).
-Yamaha has a great reputation for the quality and value of their student guitars.
-They aren’t the cheapest instruments out there, but they are by no means the most expensive and for the most part they are great value for the quality you are getting.
+The CGS102A is from Yamaha, and it is the smallest model that they make with a scale length of only 21″ (535mm).
+Yamaha has an excellent reputation for the quality and value of their student guitars.
+They aren’t the cheapest instruments out there, but they are by no means the most expensive, and for the most part, they are great value for the quality you are getting.

 Read More: How to Buy your Child Their First Guitar

-This is a very nice looking model with a spruce top, a meranti back and sides, and a nato neck.
-The first three strings are nylon, the other three are nylon wound with wire.
-The nylon strings are good for beginners, since they don’t hurt fingers as much.
+It is a very nice looking model with a spruce top, a meranti back and sides, and a nato neck.
+The first three strings are nylon; the other three are nylon wound with wire.
+The nylon strings are suitable for beginners since they don’t hurt fingers as much.

-The small size makes the CGS102A very playable for small kids.
-It is light weight and comfortable for kids to play, much more so than a 3/4 size and definitely better than a full size.
+The small size makes the CGS102A very playable for little kids.
+It is lightweight and comfortable for kids to play, much more so than a 3/4 size and better than a full size.

-Yamaha’s guitars generally have very good craftsmanship.
-There are no obvious flaws and the guitar has a nice finish.
-To me this feels well-made and very solid.
+Yamaha’s guitars generally have outstanding craftsmanship.
+There are no apparent flaws, and the guitar has a nice finish.
+To me, this feels well-made and very solid.

 Things to watch out for with the CGS102A

-As I mentioned above, this is a classical style so you need to know that the nylon strings will take a few days to settle and stretch out.
-This is important because it will make the guitar go out of tune fairly quickly after you have tuned it.
-Obviously an instrument going out of tune a lot is frustrating for a beginner, but this something that happens with pretty much any new nylon stringed model, even the very expensive ones, so you need to be aware of that.
+As I mentioned above, this is a classical style, so you need to know that the nylon strings will take a few days to settle and stretch out.
+It is useful to know because it will make the guitar go out of tune fairly quickly after you have tuned it.
+An instrument going out of tune a lot is frustrating for a beginner, but this something that happens with pretty much any new nylon stringed model, even the costly ones, so you need to be aware of that.

-Classical styles also don’t generally have fret board markers or knobs to attach a guitar strap to.
-Both of these things can be kind of a pain for beginners, but they can also be easily fixed.
-The strap knobs can be added to the body, you can do this yourself but you need to know what you are doing or just take it to your local music store.
-You can also buy fret board marker stickers if that is something that your child would find helpful.
+Classical styles also don’t generally have fretboard markers or knobs to attach a guitar strap to.
+Both of these things can be kind of a pain for beginners, but they are also easy to fix.
+The strap knobs can be added to the body, you can do this yourself, but you need to know what you are doing or take it to your local music store.
+You can also buy fretboard marker stickers if that is something that your child would find helpful.

 Specifications- Yamaha CGS102A 1/2 Size